CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 Ti=Definitions

-1.Ti=ì{Personal_data}î
+1.Ti=‚Äú{Personal_data}‚Äù

 1.1.Ti=In General

-1.1.0.sec=ì{Personal_data}î means any data that are under the control of {a_covered_entity}, not otherwise generally available to the public through lawful means, and are linked, or as a practical matter linkable by {the_covered_entity}, to a specific individual, or linked to a device that is associated with or routinely used by an individual, including but not limited toó
+1.1.0.sec=‚Äú{Personal_data}‚Äù means any data that are under the control of {a_covered_entity}, not otherwise generally available to the public through lawful means, and are linked, or as a practical matter linkable by {the_covered_entity}, to a specific individual, or linked to a device that is associated with or routinely used by an individual, including but not limited to‚Äî

 1.1.1.sec=the first name (or initial) and last name;